This page will help you understand Iowa alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Note that these penalties do not apply to refusing to submit to a field sobriety test.
 These tests are very unreliable.
 For example, 30% of people with a zero BAC (00.0%) fail under ideal conditions.
 That is, about one in three completely sober people fails them.

-For this reason, lawyers strongly advise people to never, ever take them.
+For this reason, lawyers strongly advise people to never take them.
 And they say to politely but firmly refuse.
-Also to continue doing so as long as necessary.
+Also to continue doing so as long as needed.
 So follow the advice of experts.

 Sometimes officers say you can prove you’re not under impairment by passing the test.
 In reality, you don’t need to prove your innocence.
 On the contrary, the state must prove that you’re guilty!
 Furthermore, police don’t consider passing a field sobriety test to prove innocence!

 As a mater of fact, police can legally lie to you while investigating.
 In this situation, officers are not your friends.
 To the contrary, they suspect you’ve committed a crime.
 And are trying to prove it.
-So don’t be a sucker.
+So don’t give in.

 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.

 Iowa alcohol laws prohibits anyone from boating with a BAC of 0.08% or higher (BWI).